Twins vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have a 13-3 record in games they were favored on the moneyline (winning 81.2% of those games).
+- The Twins have won 82.4% of the games this season when they were favored on the moneyline (14-3).

-- Minnesota has played as moneyline favorites of -250 or shorter in only two games this season, which it split 1-1.
+- Minnesota has a 2-2 record (winning 50% of its games) when it has played as moneyline favorites of -225 or shorter.

-- The Twins have a 71.4% chance to win this matchup based on the moneyline's implied probability.
+- The Twins have an implied moneyline win probability of 69.2% in this contest.

-- Minnesota has played in 26 games with an over/under set, and have combined with its opponents to go over the total 10 times (10-13-3).
+- Minnesota has played in 27 games with a set over/under, and have combined with its opponents to go over the total 11 times (11-13-3).

 - The Twins have had a spread set for just one contest this season, and they did not cover.